Skip to main content

 Technical Analysis

-CVE-2025-43873 is an OS command injection vulnerability (CWE-78) identified in Johnson Control's iSTAR Ultra series (including iSTAR Ultra, iSTAR Ultra SE, iSTAR Ultra G2, iSTAR Ultra G2 SE) and iSTAR Edge G2 access control devices.
-The vulnerability arises from improper neutralization of special elements in OS commands, allowing an attacker to inject and execute arbitrary commands on the underlying operating system.
-This flaw can be exploited remotely over the network without requiring user interaction or authentication, though it requires low privileges (PR:L).
-Successful exploitation can lead to modification of the device firmware, effectively granting full control over the device.
-The CVSS 4.0 base score is 8.7 (high severity), reflecting the critical impact on confidentiality, integrity, and availability (all rated high), with low attack complexity and no user interaction needed.
-The vulnerability was reserved in April 2025 and published in December 2025, with no known exploits currently observed in the wild.
-The affected devices are commonly used in physical security environments to control access to facilities, making this vulnerability particularly dangerous as it could enable attackers to bypass physical security controls, disrupt operations, or establish persistent footholds within enterprise environments.
+CVE-2025-43873 is an OS command injection vulnerability (CWE-78) identified in several Johnson Control iSTAR Ultra series devices, including iSTAR Ultra, iSTAR Ultra SE, iSTAR Ultra G2, iSTAR Ultra G2 SE, and iSTAR Edge G2.
+The vulnerability arises from improper neutralization of special elements in OS commands, allowing an attacker with low-level privileges to inject and execute arbitrary commands on the underlying operating system.
+This can lead to unauthorized modification of device firmware, effectively granting full control over the affected device.
+The CVSS 4.0 base score of 8.7 reflects a high severity, with network attack vector (AV:N), low attack complexity (AC:L), no user interaction (UI:N), and no privileges required (PR:L) beyond low-level access.
+The vulnerability impacts confidentiality, integrity, and availability at a high level, as attackers can alter firmware and potentially disrupt or manipulate physical access control systems.
+Although no public exploits are currently known, the nature of the vulnerability makes it a critical risk once weaponized.
+The affected devices are widely used in physical security environments to control access to buildings and secure areas, making this vulnerability a significant threat to organizational security postures.
+The lack of available patches at the time of publication necessitates immediate mitigation efforts to reduce exposure.

 Potential Impact